-The size and resources available for the MPP cluster can have a big impact on the overall performance so it is important to choose the best configuration for your scenario.
+The size and resources available for the Denodo Embedded MPP cluster can have a big impact on the overall performance so it is important to choose the best configuration for your scenario.
 Optimal sizing can vary a lot depending on the characteristics of your workloads.
 Therefore, we recommend you to perform your own sizing tests using data and queries as close as possible to your real scenario.
-In order to do so take into account the following considerations:
+In order to do so, consider this:

-In general, adding more workers will make your queries run faster as those operations that Presto can run in parallel will be distributed among more nodes.
+In general, adding more workers will make your queries run faster as those operations that the Denodo Embedded MPP can run in parallel will be distributed among more nodes.
 For instance, reading Parquet files from a table.

 Increasing the number of CPU cores will also speed-up queries, specially under concurrency.

-For the previous considerations, make sure the total number of CPU cores of your Presto cluster does not reach the maximum allowed by your Denodo license.
+For the previous considerations, make sure the total number of CPU cores of your Denodo Embedded MPP cluster does not reach the maximum allowed by your Denodo license.

 Ensure that your cluster has abundant memory.
-It is important to make sure there is enough memory available to avoid Presto from spilling data to disk or crashing under concurrency.
+It is important to make sure there is enough memory available to avoid the Denodo Embedded MPP from spilling data to disk or crashing under concurrency.